 Drive to Chengdu directly from the Festival.
 (6-8 hour drive).

 A free day in Chengdu.
 Possible optional activities include visiting the Giant Panda Breeding Centre (which usually has babies in the summertime), the QingYangGong Daoist Temple, and the Tibetan quarter.
-Last dinner with Sichuan Opera dinner theatre.
-(BuddhaZen Hotel)
+Last dinner and overnight at the BuddhaZen Hotel.

 Departure after breakfast.

 Please note: the Shamalong Race can be cancelled at any time due to political reasons or other unforseen circumstances.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.